+Management's Discussion and Analysis

-Management's Discussion and Analysis (MD&A)
+4.7.1 Management's Discussion and Analysis

-- 4.7.30 The management discussion and analysis (MD&A) should provide the users with an introductory narrative, overview and analysis of the basic financial statements.
-Although it is required supplementary information, it should be presented first before the basic financial statements.
-It introduces the basic financial statements and notes and is meant to guide the readers through those statements and notes. - 4.7.40 The MD&A should be written by financial managers, the controllers, finance directors, etc. It should be objective and easily readable.
+The management discussion and analysis (MD&A) should provide the users with an introductory narrative, overview and analysis of the basic financial statements.
+Although it is required supplementary information, it should be presented first - before the basic financial statements.
+It introduces the basic financial statements and notes and is meant to guide the readers through those statements and notes.

+4.7.40 The MD&A should be written by financial managers, the controllers, finance directors, etc. It should be objective and easily readable.
 The objectivity is a result of being solely based on the information that comes from the basic financial statements and facts that are currently known [1] to the managers.
 It should discuss both: the positive and negative outcomes of the government's operations.
-The governments are encouraged to use charts, graphs, and tables to enhance the understandability of the MD&A. - 4.7.50 The MD&A should focus on the primary government.
+The governments are encouraged to use charts, graphs, and tables to enhance the understandability of the MD&A.

+4.7.50 The MD&A should focus on the primary government.
 The decision whether to address matters related to component units depends on the size of a particular component unit (in comparison with other discretely presented component units) and the nature of its relationship with the primary government.
-Any discussion in the MD&A involving both the primary government and its discretely presented component units must be distinguishable between the two. - 4.7.60 The content of the MD&A is specifically required set of information that the government must address.
+Any discussion in the MD&A involving both the primary government and its discretely presented component units must be distinguishable between the two.

+4.7.60 The content includes a required set of information that the government must address.
 Since the MD&A is a required portion of the RSI, it should not contain additional topics that are not specified here.
 However, the government is free to provide whatever level of detail it feels is appropriate in addressing each topic.

+Quick Links

+Discussion of the Basic Financial Statements

+Condensed Comparative Financial Data

+Overall Analysis of Financial Position and Result of Operations

+Fund Analysis

+Budget Variances in the General Fund

+Capital Asset and Long-Term Debt Activity

+Infrastructure

+Other Potentially Significant Matters

-Discussion of the basic financial statements
+Discussion of the Basic Financial Statements